-The Net Asset Value per Share is determined as of each Business Day in Luxembourg (the "Valuation Day").
+The Net Asset Value per Share is determined as of each Business Day in Luxembourg as defined in section 3 (Definitions) of this Prospectus (the "Valuation Day").
 The Net Asset Value is calculated and published on the first Business Day following the relevant Valuation Day (the "Calculation Day").

-Subscription and redemption of the Sub-Funds' Shares shall take place on every Business Day in Luxembourg.
+Subscription and redemption of the Sub-Funds' Shares shall take place on every Business Day in Luxembourg as defined in section 3 (Definitions) of this Prospectus.
 Investors may at any time subscribe or redeem Shares in the Sub-fund at the Registrar and Transfer Agent or Principal Paying Agent in Luxembourg mentioned in the General Section of this Prospectus (or, as the case may be, at local distributors and paying agents appointed in particular distribution countries).

 All subscriptions for Shares in the Sub-Fund received by the Fund on a Valuation Day no later than 15:00 Luxembourg local time (cut-off time), will be handled at the Subscription Price, which will be calculated on the next Calculation Day as of the relevant Valuation Day.
 Subscriptions received by the Registrar and Transfer Agent after this time will be handled at the Subscription Price of the next Valuation Day.
-The total amount of the subscription of Shares in the Sub-Fund must be credited within three (3) Business Days of the applicable Valuation Day.
+The total amount of the subscription of

+Shares in the Sub-Fund must be credited within three (3) Business Days of the applicable Valuation Day.